corpusops/plone6-deploy-common/README.md

 **UNMAINTAINED/ABANDONED CODE / DO NOT USE**

-Due to the new EU Cyber ​​Resilience Act (as European Union), even if it was implied because there was no more activity, this repository is now explicitly declared unmaintained.
+Due to the new EU Cyber Resilience Act (as European Union), even if it was implied because there was no more activity, this repository is now explicitly declared unmaintained.

 The content does not meet the new regulatory requirements and therefore cannot be deployed or distributed, especially in a European context.